 Rajarani Temple in Bhubaneshwar was developed in the tenth the eleventh century from rosy gold sandstone called ‘Rajarani’ in the nearby dialect.Based on the sculptural building style, the sanctuary is dated to the mid-eleventh century.
 Darker gatherings the sanctuary alongside Anant Vasudev Temple and spots it around the 11th– twelfth hundreds of years.
 Another overview of Orissa sanctuaries completed by S. K. Saraswati in 1953 yielded a comparative date.
 Panigrahi, who completed an exhaustive examination of Orissan sanctuaries, gives an unspecified date between Lingaraj Temple and Mukteswara Temple.
 Fergusson trusts development of the sanctuary was started by around 1105.

-Rajarani Temple has the nearness of Saiva Dwarapalakas named Prachanda and Chanda with jatamukha (since quite a while ago tangled hair), a festoon of skulls and a snake.
-The fundamental fascination of Rajarani Temple is models of Astadikpalas, the eight sanctuary watches who shields the sanctuary from the distinctive headings.
+Rajarani Temple in Bhubaneswar has the nearness of Saiva Dwarapalakas named Prachanda and Chanda with jatamukha (since quite a while ago tangled hair), a festoon of skulls and a snake.
+The fundamental fascination of Rajarani Temple in Bhubaneswar is models of Astadikpalas, the eight sanctuary watches who shields the sanctuary from the distinctive headings.

 How to reach and temple timing

 Rajarani Temple in Bhubaneswar the nearest airport is Biju Patnaik International Airport also known as Bhubaneswar Airport, situated 3 kilometers (1.9 mi).

 Rajarani Temple in Bhubaneswar is the nearest railway station, has five railway stations within its city limits; namely (from north to south) Patia Halt, Mancheswar, Vani Vihar, Bhubaneswar station (near Master Canteen) and Lingaraj Temple Road.